-Marshall's analysis was reinforced by James Madison104 and Edmund Pendleton, the convention chairman.105 George Nicholas also affirmed that the states, "are at liberty to engage in war when invaded, or in imminent danger."106 The popular Federalist essayist Tench Coxe made the same point in the public press: "Any state may repel invasions or commence a war under emergent circumstances, without waiting for the consent of Congress."107 defending a state from invasion.
-E.g., Robert Leider, The Modern Militia (2023), https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4362391 (listing three purposes of the militia, but not its role in state defense).
+Marshall's analysis was reinforced by James Madison104 and Edmund Pendleton, the convention chairman.105 George Nicholas also affirmed that the states, "are at liberty to engage in war when invaded, or in imminent danger."106 The popular Federalist essayist Tench Coxe made the same point in the public press: "Any state may repel invasions or commence a war under emergent circumstances, without waiting for the consent of Congress."107

 The Constitution limited and qualified reserved state war powers in several respects.
 The result was a balance between federal and state prerogatives roughly similar to that under the Articles of Confederation.
-But in one way the Constitution constricted the states' war powers further, and in four way it actually expanded them.
+But in one way the Constitution constricted the states' war powers further, and in four ways it actually expanded them.

 The Articles had permitted states to maintain naval vessels in peacetime up to a congressionally-prescribed maximum.
 The Constitution provided, "No State shall, without the Consent of Congress . . . keep . . .
-Ships of War in time of
+Ships of War in time of Peace."
+Since the Articles gave Congress authority to fix the peacetime maximum at "zero," the substantive effects of the two restrictions were the same.